pbaker321/PeterBakerPortfolio/README.md

     - Link to the CV for full information.

 4. As a User I want to know what level of skills the developer has.
-    - Progress bar names the skills and the level of knowledge the developer has.
+    - About page, progress bar names the skills and the level of knowledge the developer has.

 5. As a User I want to be able to navigate my way through the site without using the back key.
     - Navigation bar will bring the user to the required page.